ibm-mas/ansible-devops/docs/playbooks/lite-core-quickburn.md

 - `OCP_VERSION`
 - `MAS_INSTANCE_ID` Declare the instance ID for the MAS install
 - `MAS_ENTITLEMENT_KEY` Lookup your entitlement key from the [IBM Container Library](https://myibm.ibm.com/products-services/containerlibrary)
+- `MAS_CONFIG_DIR` Directory where generated config files will be saved (you may also provide pre-generated config files here)

 ## Optional environment variables
 - `FYRE_CLUSTER_SIZE`